 Military members who retire after at least 20 years of active service receive a retirement pension for the rest of their lives.
 Because military pensions are one of the most complicated factors in a divorce, this is where you really need an experienced legal advocate on your side who is familiar with the intricacies.

 The Uniformed Services Former Spouses’ Protection Act (USFSPA) allows courts to consider military retirement pay as either sole or community property with the amount determined and awarded governed by the specific state laws.
 While spouses are entitled to half of the pension if they were married to the service member for 10 years, how the pension is divided is flexible.
 Some courts may award more than 50 percent to the nonmilitary spouse, and often a percentage of the pension may be exchanged for another valuable asset.

 It’s important to ensure that the divorce decree stipulates a time frame in which the retiree will apply for benefits because only at that time will the spouse have access to their share of the benefits.
 Other issues to be considered include the Survivor’s Benefit Plan, Thrift Saving Plan, the Service Members Group Life Insurance policy, and medical benefits under TRICARE.

 Military Divorce Attorney Utah

-As we promised at the start, a military divorce can be “complicated and confusing!”
-While legal assistance is provided on base, the attorneys cannot represent you in your divorce.
+While legal assistance is generally provided on base, the attorneys cannot represent you in your divorce.
 Utah Military Divorce Attorney David Pedrazas has helped civilian spouses through these difficult times for over 20 years.
-Call us at 801-263-7078 and we’ll guide you through the complexity, onto a new life!
+Call Military Divorce Attorney David Pedrazas at 801-263-7078 and he’ll guide you through the complexity and onto a new life!